31. Laffer Curves with Adaptive Expectations#

 • replacing rational expectations with adaptive expectations leaves the two stationary inflation rates unchanged, but that \(\ldots\)

-• it reverse the perverse dynamics by making the lower stationary inflation rate the one to which the system typically converges
+• it reverses the perverse dynamics by making the lower stationary inflation rate the one to which the system typically converges

 • a more plausible comparative dynamic outcome emerges in which now inflation can be reduced by running lower government deficits